-As part of Waterville College, located in the town of Colby, this museum shows fascinating art through the ages and through different cultures.
+As part of Colby College, located in the town of Waterville, this museum shows fascinating art through the ages and through different cultures.

 Similar to the Bowdoin College Museum of Art, this museum does a great job of showcasing different cultures.